cl20813/Software_Setup/install_pyspark_windows.md

 7. For spark, create a new environment where variable name is "Spark_home" and the variable value to be the location of spark, "C:\spark" and click "ok".
 8. Finally double click the 'Path' in system variables and click "new" and copy paste "%Spark_Home%\bin" and click Okay.
 Where a new path is created.

+## You can verify the paths "echo %PYTHONPATH%" in prompt command.

 ## Finalizing Pyspark installation
 1. Open command pormpt and type C:\Users\joonw>pyspark